-Congratulations on deciding to open a new restaurant in Los Angeles.
+Congratulations on deciding for Los Angeles restaurant permits.
 While a huge investment of time, money and resources, it can also be spiritually rewarding and financially lucrative.

 As you begin to plan and prepare for the launch of your new restaurant, there are a number of things you need to know about working with the City of Los Angeles, Los Angeles County and the State of California when it comes to permits, approvals and timing.